TreekiCloud/action-creator-mirror/README.md

-# A more effective way to organise Redux action creator codes
+# A more efficient way to organise Redux action creator codes

 ## Motivation: